Cosmic-Ide/Cosmic-IDE/docs/plugin-architecture.md

 contributed commands in bottom PTY tabs.
 Command text is intentionally shell code and is passed as an exact argument to `bash -lc`; providers must never place untrusted values into it.

-The fixed Sync tab has an additional ownership rule: `gradlew` takes precedence and retains Gradle sync.
-If the wrapper is absent, the first enabled `SYNC` command replaces Gradle in that tab and Gradle tooling startup is skipped.
-Providers should therefore return sync commands only for project layouts they positively recognize.
+The fixed Sync tab has an additional ownership rule: `gradlew` takes precedence for Gradle sync.
+If the wrapper is absent, the first enabled `SYNC` command replaces Gradle in that tab.
+In both cases, sync is executed as a command in a PTY terminal.

 The bundled `CustomProjectTypePlugin` is a user-configurable implementation.
 It contributes one dynamic project creator plus a command provider backed by application preferences.
 Configuration